These Are Some Of The Best Places to Visit in Barcelona, Spain!

-In general, when visiting Barcelona, it’s important to be mindful of these differences, respect the locals, and consider your impact as a tourist!
+In general, when visiting Barcelona, it’s important to be mindful of the culture, to respect the locals, and to consider your impact as a tourist!

 Best Time to Visit Barcelona

 The hottest months are June through August and, as such, these are also some of the busiest months to visit.
-We don’t really recommend that time since it can get very crowded and very hot.
+We don’t recommend that time since it can get very crowded and very hot.

-You might consider visiting in the shoulder seasons of April-May and September-October as temperatures can be cooler but still pleasant.
+You might consider visiting in the shoulder seasons of March-May and September-October as temperatures can be cooler but still pleasant.
 You will still find boatloads of people, but not as much as the summer season.

-Alternatively, winter months like December are cloudier, windier, and much cooler – but you’d find a much less crowded city!
+Alternatively, winter months like December are rainier, cloudier, windier, and much cooler – but you’d find a much less crowded city!

-Getting Around in Barcelona
+Getting Around Barcelona

 The city is divided into zones (by distance from the centre) which you travel through and this dictates the fare you pay.
-It’s pretty easy to figure out – and you can study a Barcelona Transit Map before you go!
+It’s pretty easy to figure out – you can study a Barcelona Transit Map before you go!

 Where to Stay in Barcelona

 If you’re heading to Barcelona, you might be unsurprised to learn that there are lots of accommodation options.